favetelinguis/bfg-rs/README.md

 #### Limitations
 Due to the fact that the CONFS subscription always send last conf at start i filter away all messages older then 10 seconds.
 To get the correct behavior wait 10seconds between restarts of TUI.
+One can place orders in web gui but one can not close WO created by the bot since the bot will not be updated about this.
+By design.

 Since Date is set once at start the system can not run over nigh and assume trading the next day.
 It has to be restarted each night.

 ## Before live
-- Change the multiple of minimum range its 20 need to be some reasonable with regards to risk i can take.
+- Change the multiple of minimum range min_stop_multiplier
 - Remove q as a quit command and requre only ctrl-c for quit